 The Company has adopted ASC Topic 220 (prior authoritative literature: SFAS No. 130 "Reporting Comprehensive Income").
-Comprehensive loss is comprised of foreign currency translation adjustments.
+Comprehensive loss is comprised of net profit or loss, and foreign currency translation adjustments.

 Basic and Diluted Loss per Share:

 The Company computes net loss per share in accordance with ASC Topics 260 and ASC 260-10 (prior authoritative literature: SFAS No. 128, "Earnings Per Share", and EITF No. 03-06, "Participating Securities and the Two-Class Method under FASB Statement No. 128", respectively).